An introduction on how to be a devotee of Krishna

 The Basic Idea

-Lord Krishna teaches in the Bhagavad-gita that we are not these temporary material bodies but spirit souls, or conscious entities, and that we can find genuine peace and happiness only in spiritual devotion to God/Krishna.
+The Bhagavad-gita and the Vedic texts teach that we are not these temporary material bodies but spirit souls, or conscious entities, and that we can find genuine peace and happiness only in spiritual devotion to God/Krishna.
 The Gita and other well-known world scriptures recommend that people joyfully chant God’s holy names, such as Krishna, Allah, and Jehovah.
-Krishna or God is known by many names, according to His different qualities and activities and the relationship (or realization) his devotee has with him.
+Krishna or God is known by many names, according to His different qualities and activities and the extent of the relationship, or realization of the devotee.
 In the Bible he is known as Jehovah (“the almighty one”), in the Koran as Allah (“the great one”), in the Bhagavad-gita as Krishna, a Sanskrit name meaning “the all-attractive one.”

 The Most Recent Incarnation of Krishna

 The ancient mantra as prescribed in the Vedic literatures: Hare Krishna, Hare Krishna, Krishna Krishna, Hare Hare / Hare Rama, Hare Rama, Rama Rama, Hare Hare is a transcendental sound vibration.
 It purifies the mind and awakens the dormant love of God that resides in the hearts of all living beings.
 Lord Caitanya the most recent incarnation of Krishna in this age requested His followers to spread the chanting to every town and village of the world.